koyeb/koyeb-api-client-go/api/v1/koyeb/docs/Quotas.md

 `func (o *Quotas) HasMaxInstancesByType() bool`

 HasMaxInstancesByType returns a boolean if a field has been set.

+### GetPersistentVolumesByRegion

+`func (o *Quotas) GetPersistentVolumesByRegion() map[string]PersistentVolumeQuotas`

+GetPersistentVolumesByRegion returns the PersistentVolumesByRegion field if non-nil, zero value otherwise.

+### GetPersistentVolumesByRegionOk

+`func (o *Quotas) GetPersistentVolumesByRegionOk() (*map[string]PersistentVolumeQuotas, bool)`

+GetPersistentVolumesByRegionOk returns a tuple with the PersistentVolumesByRegion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPersistentVolumesByRegion

+`func (o *Quotas) SetPersistentVolumesByRegion(v map[string]PersistentVolumeQuotas)`

+SetPersistentVolumesByRegion sets PersistentVolumesByRegion field to given value.

+### HasPersistentVolumesByRegion

+`func (o *Quotas) HasPersistentVolumesByRegion() bool`

+HasPersistentVolumesByRegion returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)